Chapter 2 Medieval Japan

 (It is generally believed that the Middle Ages in Western Europe began in the 5th century.
 Namely, after the fall of the ancient Roman Empire.
 It was then that the Kingdom of the Franks was born and the Middle Ages began.
 However, this view of history is erroneous, because this kingdom was an ancient state.
 The Kingdom of the Franks was a centralized state with the king at the top, and it was ruled with tyranny.
 This was the ancient ruling body,and the same as the ancient dynasty of Japan.
 This book also proves that the Middle Ages in Western Europe began in the 10th century.)

 After the fall of the Kingdom of the Franks, many feudal lords emerged across Western Europe.
 Many of these feudal lords were the ruling classes (aristocrats) who held senior positions in the central government or were local governors in the Kingdom of the Franks.
 During the kingdom’s collapse, they acquired military power and transformed into knights.
 They defended the territories that they had previously ruled.
-They banded together their knights, advanced to feudal lordships, contested neighboring lords, and eventually chose one of them through elections to be their king.
-That person was, for example, the king of medieval France.
-This was the first medieval state in Western Europe.

 Therefore, in terms of the origins of feudal lords, medieval Japan was quite different from Western Europe in the Middle Ages.
 In Western Europe, aristocrats transformed into knights, while in Japan, aristocrats remained aristocrats and did not transform into samurai.
 This was because the ancient Japanese dynasty did not self-destruct and continued to rule the west.
 And, the nobility continued to look down on samurai as lowly.